 The lifespan of a central A/C unit is, on average,10 to 15 years.
 If used less frequently and maintained yearly, it may continue operating for 20 or even 25 years.
 Hillside properly installs central air conditioning units in DE, PA, and MD.
 Please note, there are a number of factors that can impact the life of your central air conditioning—the make and model, usage rate, and whether or nor your system has been maintained.
 Hillside’s HVAC professionals can extend the life of your central air conditioning (or heat pump) with our annual tune-ups.

 How much does a new central air conditioning system or heat pump cost?

-Heat pumps and central A/C pricing depend on several factors like the size of your home, model, installation requirements (e.g. existing or non-existing ducts).
+Heat pumps and central A/C pricing depend on several factors like the size of your home, model, and installation requirements (e.g., existing or non-existing ducts).
 An indoor unit heat pump system does offer lower costs.
-However, the outdoor unit can come with a higher upfront investment compared to the typical air conditioner.
-It’s important to consider and understand the total costs to install a system that can both heat and cool your home properly.
+However, the outdoor unit can come with a higher upfront investment than the typical air conditioner.
+It’s essential to consider and understand the total costs of installing a system that can heat and cool your home correctly.